Indexed Merkle Tree

 Number of constraints using the old sparse nullifier tree, in total:

-hashes of 2 field elements.- A handful of equality constraints
+2 * 254 = 508hashes of 2 field elements.- A handful of equality constraints

 Concrete comparison

-hashes of 2 field elements, the approximate difference between batch insertion of a 254-heigh tree, versus an n
+Ignoring range checks, and overestimating that hashing of 3 field elements approximates to 2 hashes of 2 field elements, the approximate difference between batch insertion of a 254-heigh tree, versus an n heigh tree is:

-508b - [2nb + (n + b - log_2(b)) + 6b]
+508b - [2nb + (n + b - log_2(b)) + 6b] hashes of 2 field elements, minus 2b range checks.

-Simplified: 501b - 2nb - n + log_2(b)
+Simplified: 501b - 2nb - n + log_2(b).

-, for Aztec, and an illustrative nullifier batch size of b = 2048
+Suppose we choose a nullifier tree height of n = 45, for Aztec, and an illustrative nullifier batch size of b = 2048.
+Then the approximate saving is:

-hashes (minus 4096 range checks).
+841,694 hashes (minus 4096 range checks).

-(plus 4096 range checks).
+1,040,384 hashes under the old approach, versus 198,690 (plus 4096 range checks).
 Roughly a 5x saving.

 Participate